rust-lang/rust/doc/adding_lints.md

 from the lint to the code of the test file and compare that to the contents of a `.fixed` file.

-Use `tests/ui/update-all-references.sh` to automatically generate the `.fixed` file after running the tests.
+Use `cargo dev bless` to automatically generate the `.fixed` file after running the tests.

 [rustfix]: https://github.com/rust-lang/rustfix